coreos/etcd-operator/README.md

 **Project status: *alpha***

 The `etcd operator` project now ships with a lot of execiting features.
 We strongly encourage you to give it a try, and provide early feedbacks.
 It would be a great help for us to keep on improving and sharping this project.
 However, please do notice that this project is still in alpha stage.
 Not all planned feature are completed.
-The API, spec, status and other user facing objects is subject to change.
+The API, spec, status and other user facing objects are subject to change.
 We do not support backward-compability for the alpha releases.

 ## Overview